danielcbit/apcctrl/doc/manual/manual.rst

    will power down after the prescribed "Shut Down Delay" time (in seconds) has elapsed.

--  **Option 2** Change /etc/rc.d/apcupsd script adding the
+-  **Option 2** Change /etc/rc.d/apcctrl script adding the
-   ``--kill-on-powerfail`` to the apcupsd invocation.
+   ``--kill-on-powerfail`` to the apcctrl invocation.
 This method is not preferred because the UPS is commanded to power down without delay.
 This creates the potential for UPS powering down before the server calling for UPS power down completes its shutdown.
 However, in the case of Microsoft Windows OS, this is the only method available for powering down the UPS.

--  Restart your apcupsd
+-  Restart your apcctrl

 With this setup your UPS operations should be safe.

-apcupsd System Logging
+apcctrl System Logging
 ======================

-The apcupsd philosophy is that all logging should be done through the ``syslog`` facility (see: '``man syslog``') This is now implemented with the exceptions that STATUS logging, for compatibility with prior versions is still done to a file, and EVENTS logging can
+The apcctrl philosophy is that all logging should be done through the ``syslog`` facility (see: '``man syslog``') This is now implemented with the exceptions that STATUS logging, for compatibility with prior versions is still done to a file, and EVENTS logging can